mpeter92/Azure-Automate-runbooks/README.md

 * ![image](https://github.com/user-attachments/assets/53a9d2bd-0984-4df5-bc53-a4fe652c3161)
 <br />

-## step 4 - Give the Manged Identity the exchange permission
+## Step 4 - Give the Manged Identity the exchange permission
 Now that we have the object id you can give the managed identity permission to send emails on behalf of your mailbox.
 * Copy the script from exchangepermission.ps1 to powershell ISE.
 * be sure to modify the script with your Managed Identity object id and the mailbox you want to send from.
 <br />

-## step 5 - Give the Manged Identity the graph permission
+## Step 5 - Give the Manged Identity the graph permission
 Next step is the give the managed identity graph permission so it can per for the tasks needed.
 * Copy the script from graphpermission.ps1 to powershell ISE.
 * be sure to modify the script with your Managed Identity object id and the mailbox you want to send from.
 <br />

-## step 6 - Install the modules on the automation account.
+## Step 6 - Install the modules on the automation account.
 Now we need to install the graph modules in the automate account
 * in the automation account click Shared resources
 * Modules